-3.2.
-Packet selection scheme
+3.2 Packet Selection Scheme

 There is a degree of flexibility in the choice of packet type: incorporating FEC or not.
-We select an appropriate packet type DH or DM to a specific slave according to the ratio of the total number of Good and Better channels between the master and a specific slave to the total number of frequencies, i.e., based on the location-dependent channel conditions for a specific slave.
-Frequently switching between protected (DM) and unprotected (DH) packets is inefficient due to message-passing overheads [23].
+We select an appropriate packet type DH or DM to a specific slave according to the ratio of the total number of Good and Better channels between the master and a specific slave to the total number of frequencies, i.e. based on the location-dependent channel conditions for the specific slave.
+Frequently switching between protected (DM) and unprotected (DH) packets is inefficient due to message-passing overheads [21].
 Therefore, according to the channel condition of the slave, we need to decide to use either DH or DM packets during each period of communication.
-The multi-slot packet uses less time to transmit the same amount of data that will result in higher throughput, lower end-to-end-delay and hence higher link utilization in either error-free or error-prone environments [19-21,24].
+The multi-slot packet uses lesser time to transmit the same amount of data that will result in higher throughput, lower end-to-end-delay and hence higher link utilization in either error-free or error-prone environments [17][18][19][22].
 Thus, after determining the DM or DH packet type to send, we select the packet size as large as possible.